6mile/ossec_automation/README.md

 Run the provided redhat_install_repos.sh.
 Once EPEL and REMI are installed you should be able to run the installer and have it find inotify and then install the OSSEC agent.

 Puppet:
 Create a new module in Puppet and call it ossec.
 There's a site.pp file that you put in the /etc/puppet/manifests/ directory and an init.pp file you put in /etc/puppet/modules/ossec/.
+NOTE: puppet code works on Redhat/Cent.
+To make it work with Debian/Ubuntu remove or change the provider and source lines to what's more appropriate for your OS.